 Listeners who follow the texts closely will notice the change of emphasis that takes place at this stage of the cantata.
 The first two movements have been concerned with our state of sin and the Lord′s (presumed) reaction to it.
 Now the sinner turns to the one escape route he has remaining, earth and heaven both, as has been made clear, denying him.
 Only repentance and a heartfelt plea for mercy can offer him hope, and these responses must be real and genuine.

 The second aria encapsulates them both and Bach invokes the act of pleading in the first three notes.
-The chromatic e bflat is lent upon in the very first bar, the expressive Neopolitan 6th chord suggesting a moment of imploring entreaty.
+The chromatic e flat is lent upon in the very first bar, the expressive Neapolitan 6th chord suggesting a moment of imploring entreaty.
 This feeling of doleful petition dominates the movement as it unfolds, supported by a plodding continuo quaver bass line suggestive of the weary footsteps of the supplicant.

 The general structure of this aria is akin to that of the first movement.
 Note though, how Bach gives the tenor a moment of respite (bars 27-8) before the exquisite rising phrase asking that the Lord′s fury be stilled for the sake of Jesus.